maciejkaniewski/Embedded-Systems/README.md

 ## Task *C*

-The task is analogous to the previous one, but instead of checking the `COUNTFLAG` register, the code related to the change of the diode state should be implemented in the interrupt.
+The task is analogous to the previous one, but instead of checking the `COUNTFLAG` bit, the code related to the change of the diode state should be implemented in the interrupt.

 ```C
 #include "stm32f4xx.h"